 Pattty and Steve Keller, with Bella

 We have been married for 37 years and raised two boys who are now on their own.
-Coming from generations of divorce, we had a lot of uncertainty about making a marriage last for ourselves when we started out.
+Coming from generations of divorce, we had a lot of uncertainty about making our marriage last when we started out.
 We both come from families plagued by domestic violence, addiction, and abuse.
-We have weathered our own challenges as a couple, including working through childhood trauma, learning to trust each other, raising a son with disability, and working through infidelity, job loss, and severe depression.
+We have weathered our own challenges as a couple, including working through childhood trauma, learning to trust each other, overcoming co-dependency, raising a son with disability, and working through infidelity, job loss, and severe depression.
 Through navigating these challenges, we have seen the power of both hurt and healing through our relationship.

 Steven L. Keller, LPC, MA

 Steven (Steve) is passionate about helping men, couples, and families experience healing, health, wholeness, and hope within themselves and in relationships with others.
 Steve believes each person and each relationship are unique and are worthy to be treated as such.
 He takes the time to actively listen to each person’s story in a non-judgmental and accepting style.

 His own personal journey and spiritual calling led him to redirect his life to helping others after experiencing a layoff following his 25-year career in a prestigious fortune 500 corporation.
 Steve received his Licensed Professional Counselor credential in the State of Colorado in July 2018.
 Steve earned a Master of Arts in Counseling from the University of Colorado – Colorado Springs and has a Bachelor of Science in Business Management from Regis University in Denver Colorado.
 Steve received training in Chaplaincy under the Association for Clinical Pastoral Education at Littleton Adventist Hospital.